zeshinsei/sync-companion/README.md

 ### Editing existing content

 If content exists that is being synced between old Reddit and the redesign, it is defined on the `sidebar_sync` wiki page.
 Simply edit your desired text on `sidebar_sync`, save the page, and wait for the next scheduled run of the bot.
+[Example gif.](https://i.imgur.com/aMGwVav.gifv)

 ### Deleting content